Le Devoir: History

+Endorsements

 Business

 Le Devoir began as several other businesses besides the newspaper.
 These ventures included a general printer and publishing house, a bookstore, and a travel agency.
 Trips were initially organized to coincide with Catholic congresses around the world, as well as for "pilgrimages", allowing Quebecois to visit the French diaspora across North America.
 Such trips included Acadia (1924, 1927), Ontario (1925), and Louisiana (1931).
 The purpose of the travel venture was, said Napoleon Lafortune, to "extend the 'work' of the newspaper to defend the French language and the Catholic faith, but by other means."
 The unusual service officially lasted from 1924 to 1947, though it effectively ended at the start of World War II when international civilian travel became very difficult.

 Le Devoir has a relatively low circulation of about 34,000 on weekdays and 58,000 on Saturdays.
-Its financial situation has often been precarious, and recent years are no exception: in 2002, it had revenues of $14,376,530, with a meager profit of $13,524, while the previous year it had made a small loss.
+Its financial situation has often been precarious.
+For example, in 2002 it had revenues of $14,376,530, with a meager profit of $13,524, while the previous year it had incurred a small loss.